 (5) For teaching in Items (1) - (4) of this Rule, PDH credits are doubled.
 Teaching credit is valid for teaching a course or seminar for the first time only.
 Teaching credit does not apply to full-time faculty, as defined by the institution where a licensee is teaching.

 (6) Each published paper, article or book.
-10 PDH (7) (8) Active participation in professional and technical society.
-(Each) Each patent 10 PDH 2 PDH (9) Each question used 2 PDH ry Note: Authority G.S.
-89C-10(a); 89C-17; December 1, 1994:
+10 PDH (7) Active participation in professional and technical society.
+(Each society) 2 PDH (8) Each patent.
+10 PDH (9) Each question used.
+2 PDH